Scarsdale Public Schools

-The Scarsdale Public School District (Scarsdale Union Free School District) is a public school district the boundaries of which encompass the entirety of Scarsdale, New York and part of the unincorporated portion of the town of Mamaroneck, New York.
-The district enrollment is 4,593 students in grades K-12 in seven schools.
+The Scarsdale Public School District (Scarsdale Union Free School District) is a public school district whose boundaries encompass the entirety of Scarsdale, New York and part of the unincorporated portion of the town of Mamaroneck, New York.
+The district enrollment is 4,593 students in grades K–12 in seven schools.
+More than 90% of K–12 aged children residing in the village attend the public schools.

 The average class size is around 20 students with a 97% student attendance rate.
 The district is in good standing under the Every Student Succeeds Act, or ESSA.

 In June 2012, 24/7 Wall St. ranked the district as being the wealthiest in the entire country.

+Three of the district's schools have received the National Blue Ribbon Award including Greenacres Elementary in 2023, Heathcote Elementary in 2020, and Scarsdale High in 1983.

 Demographics

-Enrollment by gender is split 51% male and 49% female.
+As of 2019, enrollment by gender is split 51% male and 49% female.

 65% of students are white, 20% are Asian or Native Hawaiian/other Pacific Islander, 7% are Hispanic or Latino, 6% are Multicultural, and 1% are African American.

 As of 1991, students of East Asian origin made up 19.3% of the school district's students.
 That year 26% of the students at Fox Meadow Elementary School were of Asian origin, Over 25% of the students at another one of the elementary schools were of Asian origin.
 The increase was chiefly due to a large number of Japanese businesspersons assigned to the New York City area moving to Scarsdale, and also due to a large number of houses being occupied by "empty nesters".
 Fox Meadow adjusted to its new population by giving new Japanese students American "buddies," establishing English-Japanese handbooks, and a parent-teacher association group oriented to Japanese parents.